brendonmatos/muro/README.md

 # Muro
+GraphQL for the Back-end.
+Fully customizable ORM that can be resolved to anything.
 Muro is a small TypeScript library for building composable data fetching layers.

 Layers validate their input using **zod** and allow callers to select which fields to resolve via an "include" object.
 Promises are only awaited when the corresponding field is explicitly included, letting applications avoid unneeded